grimfiendish/StatCompare/README.md

-# StatCompare
+# StatCompare v1.8 for Vanilla World of Warcraft v 1.12.1
-StatCompare, adds a panel next to the Character Panel, from http://addons.us.to/addon/statcompare
+StatCompare adds a stats panel next to your Character or Inspection Panes.
+Screenshot your stats for gear checks or select a target and easily compare your gear.

 ## Screenshot